Losant/losant-docs/docs/devices/device-recipes.md

 When using this option, the devices will be created as exact copies of the template - except for the name of the device, which will get an incrementing number on the end of the name to allow differentiation of the created devices.

 The second choice when bulk creating is to upload a CSV file of device information to use when creating devices.
-When you choose to upload a CSV, Structure will show a preview of what will happen when the devices are bulk created.
+When you choose to upload a CSV, Losant will show a preview of what will happen when the devices are bulk created.

 ![Bulk Device CSV Creation](/images/devices/bulk-create-csv.png "Bulk Device CSV Creation")